 - All storm water from roofs and gutters must be piped away from buildings.
-Storm water from gutters may not run across sidewalks. - All new construction properties must have lighted entry sign with brick or stone columns. - No sidewalks may exceed a 2% cross slope regardless of location. - Mailboxes require 60" clear floor space with locks centered on a 48" minimum parallel approach. - Accessible sidewalks must maintain a 48" clear path of travel. - No parking space can exceed a 5% cross-slope. - Sitework changes after application award are not permitted without Agency approval.
+Storm water from gutters may not run across sidewalks. - All new construction properties must have lighted entry sign with brick or stone columns. - No sidewalks may exceed a 2% cross slope regardless of location. - Mailboxes require 60" clear floor space with locks centered on a 48" minimum parallel approach. - Accessible sidewalks must maintain a 48" clear path of travel, including a 2 1/2' vehicle overhang. - Standard parking spaces can exceed a 5% cross-slope. - Sitework changes after application award are not permitted without Agency approval.